 Promotion to the rank of Associate Professor accompanies the granting of tenure.
 Faculty at the rank of Assistant Professor, based on prior full-time teaching employment at Skidmore or at other colleges or universities, may become candidates for promotion to Associate Professor and for tenure as early as the beginning of the fall term of their fourth year of full-time service as faculty members of Skidmore.
 The criteria for promotion to the rank of Associate Professor are those for tenure.

-Promotion to the rank of Full Professor is awarded not on the basis of time in rank but because of the candidate’s demonstration of accomplishments; faculty may stand for promotion at their discretion.
-Appropriate terminal degree (or its professional equivalent) normally is required.
-Promotion to this rank shall be granted to faculty who have shown evidence of continuing high-quality teaching as well as sustained and significant creative or scholarly growth; and significant involvement in the affairs of the college.
+Promotion to the rank of Full Professor is awarded based on a pattern of engagement and achievement in teaching, scholarship/creative work, and service while in the rank of Associate Professor.
+Faculty members normally will have completed at least five years of full-time employment in the rank of Associate Professor before standing for promotion to Full Professor.
+Standing for promotion at an earlier time should only occur when the candidate’s record in teaching, scholarship/creative work, and service is exceptional.
+Appropriate terminal degree (or its professional equivalent) normally is required..

-To merit promotion, a faculty member must present evidence documenting having met relevant standards in three areas: teaching, scholarship, and service.
-In promotion, the teacher-scholar model remains the primary focus.
-Yet, having made a life-long commitment to faculty members in their tenuring, it is the college expectation that, with promotion to Associate Professor, and more so with promotion to Full Professor, senior faculty are in a position to take on an increasingly significant share of the responsibilities for service.
-There is, then, an expected trajectory of service from untenured faculty, whose service is expected to be relatively modest, to Full Professors, who are expected to be the sustaining pillars of college service.
+To merit promotion to Full Professor, faculty members must present evidence of having met relevant standards in three areas: teaching, scholarship/creative work, and service.
+Successful candidates will have taken on an increased share of service responsibilities since their last promotion, in addition to continuing their development as teacher-scholars.

-More precisely, a candidate for promotion to Full Professor must demonstrate the following:
+More precisely, candidates for promotion to Full Professor must demonstrate the following since their promotion to Associate Professor (see Section VIII for evaluative criteria in all three areas as well as definition of terms):

-sustained high-quality teaching across the range of assigned courses so as to show mastery of the craft of teaching in the candidate’s areas of competence.
-As accomplished teachers, Full Professors are expected to excel in their own classes and, as reflective practitioners of the craft, should also be able to serve as a teaching resource for other faculty.
-Full Professors are expected to remain committed to their own continuing development as teachers.
+sustained high-quality teaching across the features of Motivation and Mentoring, Expertise, Course Design and Delivery, and Fostering Student Learning.

-a record of sustained and significant engagement with the candidate’s discipline(s), continued development as a scholar or artist, and evidence of success in completing some substantial aspect(s) of research or artistic agenda beyond the candidate’s accomplishments at the time of promotion to Associate Professor.
-Through their research or creative work, Full Professors are expected to have developed a mature perspective on their field(s) that enables them to situate both their own work and the work of their students in the landscape of their discipline(s).
-Full Professors are also expected to continue their engagement with their scholarly or artistic discipline(s).
+sustained and significant engagement with the candidate’s discipline(s), continued development as a scholar or artist, and evidence of success in completing some substantial aspect(s) of their research or artistic agenda beyond the accomplishments at the time of promotion to Associate Professor

-a record of sustained, significant, and effective contributions in service.
-The college as a community cannot flourish without the contribution of senior faculty.
-Accordingly, given the college’s commitment to faculty in their tenuring, senior faculty are expected to play a leading role in the service that sustains the college community.
+sustained, significant, and effective contributions in service, including service that sustains the College..

+The College acknowledges that successful candidates can differ in patterns of strength across these three categories; however, the College expects engagement and achievement in all three areas since promotion to Associate Professor, and high-quality teaching remains paramount.

 2. Procedures for Promotion